rbrich/dedup-images/README.md

 alternative.
 I use `feh`.

-The default `xdg-open` should open some viewer on any system, but it's usually full-blown photo viewer, which is not so good for one-shot image viewing.
+The default `xdg-open` should open some viewer on any system, but it's usually full-blown photo viewer, which is not good for one-shot image viewing.

-Just edit the config file at `~/.cache/imagedups.hashdb`.
+Just edit the config file at `~/.config/imagedups.conf`.

 Installation